屬性

 Free handles.

-The handles can be moved completely independently, and thus can result in a sharp change of direction.
+Manual handles that can be moved independently, and thus can result in a sharp change of direction.

 Frame, Value

-Set the frame and value for the left/right interpolation handle for the active keyframe.
+The frame and value for the left/right handle of the active keyframe.